TrailO Selection

 World Ranking List

 Following applications from event organisers, each year the International Orienteering Federation (IOF) designates various events as 'World Ranking Events' (WRE).
 Competitors attending these events are then awarded ranking points based on their performance and taking into account the status of the competitors taking part.
-The method used to allocate points changed in the Summer of 2023 and now results in the best competitors getting scores close to 1000 with those lower down getting decreasing number of points.
+Since mid-2023, the method used to allocate points results in the best competitors getting scores close to 1000 with those lower down getting decreasing number of points.
 Actual scores depend on the current ranking of the competitors at the event.

 A competitor's points from their best 6 WRE events in the last 18 months is then calculated to give a competitor's total score.
 The top ranked competitors therefore have scores close to 6000.
 The list is updated after each WRE.